Date of Policy: 17 January 2018

 Training will be organised and delivered in accordance with the requirements of Working Together to Safeguard Children 2015.

-Any staff or volunteers who are likely to be in more regular contact with young people and/or parents/carers must liaise with The Thanet’s Co-ordinator to ensure that they have received the appropriate Group level of training for their role, but should as a minimum have completed Group 2 level training.
+Any staff or volunteers who are likely to be in more regular contact with young people and/or parents/carers must liaise with The Thanet’s Safeguarding leads to ensure that they have received the appropriate Group level of training for their role, but should as a minimum have completed Group 2 level training.

 All staff and volunteers are requested to provide The Thanet with evidence of training received, and to refresh their training every three years.